Dekker1/group-publications/README.md

 # Group Publications

-This script is intended to output the publications of a group of academics.
+This script is intended to output the publications of a group of academics from Google Scholar.
 The usage of this script is currently based on [scholar.py](https://github.com/ckreibich/scholar.py).